Our Team

 Postdoctoral Researcher

 Misgana received her B.A. from the University of Pennsylvania.
 She joined Penn NGG as a Ph.D. student after three years of performing research on the neural control of feeding behavior in the lab of Dr. Harvey Grill.
-As a rotation student in the Alhadeff Lab, Misgana is interested in how different diets influence neural activity and behavior.
+As a graduate student in the Alhadeff Lab, Misgana is interested in how sensory food signals impact neural activity in key feeding regions of the brain.

 Misgana Ghidewon